DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - 🥑Identity as a service (IDaaS) provides capabilities such as account provisioning, management, authentication, authorization, reporting, and monitoring.
 - 3.5.7 Distributed systems
     - ❄️**Distributed computing environment (DCE)**: a collection of individual systems that work together to support a resource or provide a service
     - DCEs are designed to support communication and coordination among their members in order to achieve a common function, goal, or operation
+    - The primary security concern of a distributed computing environment (DCE) is the interconnectedness of the components.
+This configuration could allow for error or malware propagation as well.
+If an adversary compromises one component, it may grant them the ability to compromise other components in the collective through pivoting and lateral movement.
     - Most DCEs have duplicate or concurrent components, are asynchronous, and allow for fail-soft or independent failure of components
     - DCE is AKA concurrent computing, parallel computing, and distributed computing
     - DCE solutions are implemented as client-server, three-tier, multi-tier, and peer-to-peer